mozilla/bedrock/docs/attribution/0007-consent-management.rst

 that are not in this list will neither show a banner, nor load any non-necessary cookies / analytics in the EU/EAA.
 The intent here is to provide as little disruption for our website visitors as possible, whilst still allowing opt-in to analytics URLs such as campaign pages.
+It is also possible to force the banner to show on any EU page by adding a query parameter `?mozcb=y` (used for specific campaign traffic sources such as advertisements).

 Visitors in the EU/EAA countries can also send an opt-out signal by enabling either `Global Privacy Control`_ (GPC) and `Do Not Track`_ (DNT) in their